NBN Service Delivery Pilot

 The National Digital Economy Strategy

 The National Digital Economy Strategy has been developed with the aim that Australia will be among the world’s leading digital economies by 2020.
 The strategy outlines a number of goals around using the NBN to drive Australia’s digital productivity and facilitating a more inclusive and connected community.
-Read the National Digital Economy Strategy at the National Broadband Network website.
+Read the National Digital Economy Strategy on the National Broadband Network website.

 The NBN service delivery pilot addresses a number of these goals and will demonstrate practical everyday uses of the NBN for Australians.
 These goals include increasing online participation and engagement by Australian households, businesses and not for profit organisations; smart management of our environment and infrastructure; improved online government service delivery and engagement; and greater digital engagement in regional Australia.